 Acclaimed for how PACT’s Work Ethic (WE) program's "learning by doing" built self-esteem into upwards of 1000 at-risk 10-15 year olds, NOW we will work to add an exception to the 1938 Federal Child Labor Law, based on PACT’s proven safe work criteria for 10-15 year olds.
 (Details are in the Work Ethic (WE) section.)
 And, we will seek new character-building explorations for our kids.

 PACT’s Lifetime Education Empowerment Program (LEEP) is proposing four nationally significant in school/after school demonstrations, each with 20 struggling 7th graders, each proceeding at his/her own pace, "learning how to learn," through the explicitly structured computer/workbook mentoring of BESP (Basic Essentials for Social Participation)—until a student gets "stuck."
 Then they are taken to the IPP (Integrated Practice Protocol) lab for the deep probings of psychological factor analysis—all manner of physical and mental exercises—to assess & clear the learning block, after which they return to BESP to accomplish their "learning how to learn" so they can join regular classes and graduate.
-(Details are in the Learning Capabilities (LEEP) section.)
+(Details are in the Challenge (LEEP) section.)

 Empowering BIG people to inspire little people (10-15) through work and learning